YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 # Search from Popup or ContextMenu (SPC)

 This is a WebExtension for browsers.
 This Extension is a *fork* of "[Swift Selection Search (SSS)](#acknowledgment)".

 When you select text or image on a webpage, you can quickly search from the popup or contextmenu.

+**By default, popup appears when you drag an image, selected text, or link, but you can choose from the following behaviors.**
+  "Popup/icons behaviour" -> "Opening behaviour":
+  (Off / Auto / Hold Alt / Keyboard-only / Middle mouse button / Click / Drag)

 There are Firefox and Microsoft Edge(Chrome) versions.
+Microsoft Edge version also works with Chromium-based browsers like Chrome.
+But there is no support.

 ## Download
   * [Firefox](https://addons.mozilla.org/firefox/addon/searchfrompopuporcontextmenu/)